S3Puzzle/Research/RunnerResearch.md

 I decided on using this the tutorial, it was very clear and didn't need additional programs.
 This in combination with the directions github it self provides, when you add a new runner, helped me create my first selfhosted runner.
 The steps were staight forward and I managed to create a simple windows runner on my desktop. https://www.youtube.com/watch?v=SASoUr9X0QA

+## What is quality of my product?
+I tested the runner on my project.
+It didn't work at first, because of the my desktop was set to refuse to run scripts.
+After changin the execution policy off my localmachine, everything worked.